 Migrant and visitor switchers are identified by the IPS as they complete their journey.
-The passenger is asked how long they intended to stay in the UK or overseas when they initially arrived or departed, and for how long they actually remained in or out of the UK.
+The passenger is asked how long they intended to stay in the UK or overseas when they initially arrived or departed and for how long they actually remained in or out of the UK.
 An estimate is calculated for the proportion of migrants or visitors who changed their intentions on the duration of their stay.

-International migration estimates are adjusted for migrant and visitor switchers, as part of the methodology for immigration and emigration.
+International migration estimates are adjusted for migrant and visitor switchers as part of the methodology for immigration and emigration.

 |Migrant Worker Scan (MWS)||Provides a count of foreign nationals applying for a National Insurance Number (NINo); this is the main source used to distribute immigrant workers.|

 |Higher Education Statistics Agency (HESA)||Used for distributing publicly funded higher education students and private higher education students.|

-|Administrative data sources from Department for Business, Energy and Industrial Strategy (BEIS) and Welsh Government (WG): used to distribute further education student immigrants from the EU.|
+|Administrative data sources from the Department for Business, Energy and Industrial Strategy (BEIS) and the Welsh Government||Used to distribute further education student immigrants from the EU.|

-|Home Office visa data||Provides the numbers of non-EU international migrants at educational institutions with a Certificate of Acceptance to Study and data on non-EU international migrants granted Leave to Remain status: used to estimate the distribution at local authority level of non-EU international migrants who are further education students.|
+|Home Office visa data||Provides the numbers of non-EU international migrants at educational institutions with a Certificate of Acceptance to Study and data on non-EU international migrants granted Leave to Remain status; these are used to estimate the distribution at local authority level of non-EU international migrants who are further education students.|

 |Census data||Used for distributing UK-born returning migrant flows.|

-|Patient Register Data Service (PRDS)||Data on migrants who register for a GP whose previous address was outside of England and Wales: used alongside the other administrative sources to distribute the remaining immigrants, such as children, those aged 17 to 59 who are not students or workers and those aged 60 and over
+|Patient Register Data Service (PRDS)||Data on migrants who register for a GP whose previous address was outside of England and Wales; these are used alongside the other administrative sources to distribute the remaining immigrants, such as children, those aged 17 to 59 years who are not students or workers, and those aged 60 years and over.|